Sarveshrajpure/LinkedInAiAssistant/README.md

-# ChatGPT Writer Take-Home Coding Assignment
+# ChatGPT Writer For LinkedIn

 This is a [Plasmo extension](https://docs.plasmo.com/) project bootstrapped with command: `pnpm create plasmo --with-tailwindcss`.